08Aristodemus24/hate-speech-classifier/readme.md

 tweet is the feature which contains offensive comment feature columsn hate, offensive, and neither measure to the degree in which a comment is hate, offensive, or neither

+0 for hate
+1 for offensive
+2 for neither